Table of Contents

 Oils secreted by your skin combined with the regular recommended cleaning, are another factor that affects the life expectancy of face masks.
 In addition to this, a CPAP mask’s cushion, headgear, and pillows can stretch out.
 The tubing can also develop cracks or tears as well as air filters wearing out.

 If you do not replace your equipment when you see these signs of wear and tear, your sleep apnea therapy will not be as effective as intended.

-Sleep therapists recommend you get a completely new CPAP mask every 3 months.
+Sleep therapists recommend you get a completely new CPAP mask every three months.
 It is also recommended that patients undergoing CPAP therapy replace their filters and cushions twice a month.
-The tubing that connects the machine with the mask ought to be replaced every 3 months.
+The tubing that connects the machine with the mask ought to be replaced every three months.

 Are There Side Effects of Using A CPAP Machine?